tfausak/tfausak.github.io/_drafts/lenses-from-the-ground-up.md

   name = clubNameLens
 ```

-Finally we can use this new typeclass to write shorter, cleaner code.
+Finally, we can use this new typeclass to write shorter, cleaner code.

 ```hs
 blankAthlete = Athlete { athleteName = "" }